ChrisAkridge/IronArc/Documentation/Specification.md

 One of the bits in the `EFLAGS` register is the *virtual mode bit*.
 If set, any address in Plane 0 that an IronArc program uses is treated as a virtual address and *translated* using the page table into a real address.
 If clear, all addresses directly address real memory without using translation.
 Address translation supports reading and writing byte ranges that span arbitrarily many pages.
 However, the host process will raise a `MemoryAccessOutOfBounds` error if the program tries to read or write a byte range that spans over multiple pages.

 Virtual addresses are mapped to real addresses as needed.
 When a program tries to access a virtual address that has no real address mapped to it, a *page fault* is raised.
-In this case, `ENP` becomes the starting real address of a new page table entry for the page the address resides in. `ENP` is then increased by 4,096.
+In this case, the memory manager uses an internal value to set the starting real address of a new page table entry for the page the address resides in.
+This internal value is then increased by 4,096.

 If there isn't enough system memory available to allocate a new page, `page compaction` occurs.
 Any unused pages in the real memory space are closed by copying the adjacent page into the unused page.
 The page table entry's starting real address is also updated to ensure the mapping still points to the correct addresses.
 Finally, `ENP` is set to the last allocated page.
 If there's still no free memory, the page fault fails, raising an `OutOfVirtualMemory` error.